RunOpenCode/twig-bufferized-template/README.markdown

         {% endbufferize %}

-        ..and everything else is rendered in between - if parameter "defaultExecutionPriority" is between (-10, 10)
+        ..and everything else is rendered in between - if parameter "default_execution_priority" is between (-10, 10)

         </body>
     </html>